rancher/ecm-distro-tools/docs/releasing_rke2_explained.md

 ## Verify Upstream Kubernetes is Released

-Before we start a release we need to make sure that Kubernetes is published.
+Before we start a release we need to make sure that upstream Kubernetes is published.

 <details><summary>Tool</summary>